ArtMGreen/FutureOfAIviaAI_ExtraModel/extra_model/README.md

 ## Repository structure

-The folder includes the following key files:
+The `extra_model` folder includes the following key files:

 - **feature_gen.py**: A script to generate the features for the dataset.
 - **evaluation.py**: A script for evaluating the crafted features.